marselyne/DSB7_Pandas/README.md

   * create a new dataframe with the car numbers and their owners
       * get the most popular surnames (**you can find the file [surname.json](datasets/surname.json) in the attachments**) in the US
-      * create a new series with the surnames (they should not have special char- acters like commas, brackets, etc.) from the data you gathered, the count should be equal to the number of unique car numbers using the sample (use random_state = 21)
+      * create a new series with the surnames (they should not have special characters like commas, brackets, etc.) from the data you gathered, the count should be equal to the number of unique car numbers using the sample (use random_state = 21)
       * create the dataframe owners with 2 columns: CarNumber and